Appeal Options - trademarks

 Decisions made by KFIR can only be brought before the courts by an applicant or rights holder or objector against whom a decision has been made.
 The principle is that court action must not be taken within two months from the day when the decision was sent from KFIR.
 If a decision is appealed to the court, KFIR has to inform the NIPO accordingly as soon as possible, so that the NIPO database can be updated, and the decision must be announced in the Trademarks Gazette (Norsk varemerketidende).

 Anyone who demonstrates that they have the right to a trademark in an application submitted by someone else may request that the NIPO transfers the application to them.
 See Section 21 of the Trademarks Act (see also Section 28 which applies during consideration of objections).
 This applies only to applications, and not to registrations.
-If the mark is registered, the time limit for objection of 3 months applies from the date of publication, see Sections 26 and 28.
+If the mark is registered, the time limit for opposition of 3 months applies from the date of publication, see Sections 26 and 28.

 Legislation: Trademark Act